-This post was originally going to be about a breathing method that I use to relax.
-However, a transmogrification took place.
+This post was originally just going to be about a deep breathing exercise that I use to relax.
+However, a mutation took place.

 It’s all good, there’s nothing revolting going on here.